CodimateSolutions/Codimate-Solutions/readme.md

 # Codimate Solutions

-Welcome to Codimate Solutions, your go-to partner for innovative web and app development solutions!
+Welcome to Codimate Solutions ["Codi" (short for coding) and "mate" (meaning partner)], your coding partner for innovative web and app development solutions!

 ## About Us